conduits-link/backend/readme.md

 ### Django and Server

-* Set up and activate a Python virtual environment.
-Install the necessary packages.
+* Set up and activate a Python virtual environment, and install the necessary packages.

     ```python
     python venv path/to/your/venv